 In colder weather, you might need to warm up your eye pencil to keep it from dragging when you apply it to your eyelid.
 You can do this by placing it under warm running water or rubbing it between your fingers.

 High Definition Eyeliner by Max Factor is a show-stopping liquid liner choice if you prefer not to use pencil.
 You might need to apply another layer of eyeshadow to freshen up the color you applied that morning or if you skipped shadow altogether.
 Putting on your shadow all over the lid after the liner will create a wash of color that helps liner blend and highlights your eyes without looking harsh.
 Finally, curl eyelashes and apply one coat of black mascara.
-That lovely dinner for two awaits you!

 Look 4: Evening out